What’s this all about, then?

 Do I get a CD or DVD of all my photos?

 I know the most annoying answer in the world is “It depends,” but really, it depends.
-You’ll be able to buy some or all of your high-resolution digital photos (also called digital prints) after the shoot.
+You’ll be able to buy some or all of your high-resolution digital photos (also called digital prints) after the session.
 More here >

 What if I don’t want to buy stuff?
 I just want my digital photos.

-That said, I do recommend getting prints of your favorite photos from the shoot.
+That said, I do recommend getting prints of your favorite photos from the session.
 Digital photo files are difficult to take care of over long periods of time, so they’re not considered archival quality, whereas professionally-printed photographs will last for many decades.
 More here >

 How long will you keep my photos?
 Do they ever get deleted?